-- Listening

-- Respecting equipment

-- Extending work independently

-- Helping

-- Working hard

-- Respectful

-- Kind to others

-- Lining up on time

-- Politeness

-- Demonstrating our church school values

 - Not following class management rules eg tidying up, refusal in the first instance, telling tales unnecessarily

 - Not sharing

 - Ignoring adults' reasonable requests

 - Talking at an inappropriate time

 - Disrespectful to others eg spoiling their game or work

 - Lying if truth is immediate

 - Shouting out

 - Inappropriate noises

 - Damaging property

 - Making fun/taunting/teasing

 - Sitting unsafely

 - Running in corridors

 - Not trying their best

 - Bullying

 - Physical violence eg spitting, kicking, punching or scratching

 - Fighting

 - Swearing

 - Spitting

 - Defiance

 - Rudeness to other children

 - Rudeness to adults

 - Leaving the classroom without permission

 - Deliberate damage to school or personal property and resources

 - Proven stealing

 - Witnessed racist incidents

 - Persistent lying

 - Sexual harassment

 - Refusing to wear school uniform

 - Cyber activities any online communication that causes harm or distress to other persons

-- All children start each school day on green. - This behaviour should be reinforced with positive praise by adults in the classroom; being explicit about behaviours. - Children will receive a yellow warning card if they demonstrate yellow behaviour. - If this behaviour continues, they will be given a second warning card. - If the yellow behaviour continues, the child will be moved to yellow on the chart. - Children can turn their behaviour around to green behaviour, and return to green on the chart. - Children on yellow by morning playtime, should have a 'check in' time in the classroom. - If a child is on yellow on the chart, and this behaviour continues, a red card is issued. - A red card is issued immediately when a child demonstrates any red behaviour. - All children in Year 1 6, MUST attend 'Listening, linking and learning' at lunchtime, if issued with a red card, and work with the pastoral team, and peer mentors, on feelings and behaviour. - A decision will be made as to whether the child is also to be temporarily banned from after-school clubs and breakfast club - After lunchtime, and when 'Listening, Linking and Learning' has been attended, children to move back to green on the behaviour chart. - FS2 children: if issued with a red card, consequences will be immediate and children will have a 'time out'. - For children who demonstrate continued red behaviour, strategies for teachers are to: - Move child away from other children - Move to an isolated table - Give a clear warning before the child is sent to a partner classroom. - Refusing to work during class time or repeated 'red' behaviours
+- Children will receive a yellow warning card if they demonstrate yellow behaviour. - If this behaviour continues, they will be given a second warning card. - If the yellow behaviour continues, the child will be moved to yellow on the chart. - Children can turn their behaviour around to green behaviour, and return to green on the chart. - Children on yellow by morning playtime, should have a 'check in' time in the classroom. - If a child is on yellow on the chart, and this behaviour continues, a red card is issued. - A red card is issued immediately when a child demonstrates any red behaviour. - All children in Year 1 6, MUST attend 'Listening, linking and learning' at lunchtime, if issued with a red card, and work with the pastoral team, and peer mentors, on feelings and behaviour. - A decision will be made as to whether the child is also to be temporarily banned from after-school clubs and breakfast club - After lunchtime, and when 'Listening, Linking and Learning' has been attended, children to move back to green on the behaviour chart. - FS2 children: if issued with a red card, consequences will be immediate and children will have a 'time out'. - For children who demonstrate continued red behaviour, strategies for teachers are to: - Move child away from other children - Move to an isolated table - Give a clear warning before the child is sent to a partner classroom.

-Pupils will have the opportunity to complete their work during break times.
+Refusing to work during class time or repeated 'red' behaviours Pupils will have the opportunity to complete their work during break times.
 Where pupils still refuse to work, they may be detained after school, and parents will be contacted.
 Parents will need to collect their child at an agreed time, e.g. 4.30 pm.

-Persistent disruption of own learning and that of others after being on red could result in isolation within school, supervised by an adult; this will avoid suspension or exclusion Continued unacceptable behaviour to be addressed by SMT or SLT
+Persistent disruption of own learning and that of others after being on red will result in isolation within school, supervised by an adult; this will avoid suspension or exclusion for the time being.
+Continued unacceptable behaviour to be addressed by SMT or SLT